Celebrity Estate Planning Mistakes

 When the Olympic sprinter passed, her husband was unable to find her original estate planning documents.
 Florence’s mother claimed she was promised the ability to live in their home for the remainder of her life.
 The husband disputed this.
 Since the original documents could not be found, neither party could prove their claims.
 This resulted in a legal battle between the two that lasted for years.
 It was taken over by Law Offices of Boyd & Boyd, P.C. in Hyannis

-Lesson: If you complete any estate planning documents, be sure the people named in them know where the originals are kept.
+Lesson: If you complete any estate planning documents, be sure the people named in them know where the originals are kept (see more from article).
 In many states, a copy will not be sufficient and may cause additional problems.

 Died: September 18, 1970

 Third, on the list of celebrity estate planning mistakes is Jimi Hendrix.
 When Hendrix passed, he had no estate planning documents in place.
 This left the decision of where his assets went in the hands of state laws.
 Ultimately, everything passed to his estranged father.
 When his father passed, he left the remainder of Jimi’s estate to an adoptive daughter from another marriage.
 Due to a lack of estate planning, Jimi Hendrix’s estate went to a stranger.
 You should read more about them before hiring a lawyer to help you with the legalities.

 Lesson: At any age, it is important not to put off estate planning.
 Having the necessary documentation in place will ensure your loved ones are cared for and your assets go where you want them to.

 Estimated Worth: $25 Million